AbdallaNassar/AbdallaNassar/README.md

 - 💼 I'm currently a student, learning and exploring the world of software development.
 - 🌱 I'm always learning, and I'm currently diving into various technologies and improving my coding skills.
 - 🤝 I'm open to collaborating on exciting tech projects, so feel free to reach out!
-- 💬 Ask me about anything related to software development, front-end technologies, or data science.
+- 💬 Ask me about anything related to software development, front-end technologies, or data science and machine learning.
 <!-- - 📫 You can reach me via email at [abdallanassar25@gmail.com](mailto:your.email@example.com). -->

 ## <img src="https://media.giphy.com/media/G9iNGjpV4sD4O6o778/giphy.gif" height="30px" style="margin: 0 0 -10px 0;">Interests